LouisJanssen/FullStackProject-3rdYear-SpotifyAPI/README.md

-# H3 Fullstack Workshop
+# H3 Fullstack Project

-This project is the workshop project for the H3 fullstack lessons at HETIC.
+This project was done after a workshop for the H3 fullstack lessons at HETIC.

-In this project, we'll build a Notion pages downloader that enables saving pages to a custom database for later use, and commenting those pages.
+In this project, we had one week to develop a website based on an API of our choice.
+We chose to work with the API of Spotify to propose a vote service and leaderboards for our users based on small rising artists to find the new stars of the french music.

+This is the backend part of the app.
+You can find the front end here : https://github.com/ZeAmine/roots-production

-This project is a web application, and uses Symfony and React.
+This project is a web application, and uses Symfony and React with Typescript.

 ## Install the project